scupit/json-to-cmake-rewrite/README.md

 # Usage
 As long as your C/C++ project contains a valid cmake_data.json file, this script can be used.

+* See [gcmake simple project](https://github.com/scupit/gcmake-simple-project) for a simple base project.
-See the [gcmake example project](https://github.com/scupit/gcmake-example-project) for a somewhat complete example of cmake_data.json in a complex project.
+* See the [gcmake example project](https://github.com/scupit/gcmake-example-project) for a complex project example.

 ## Prerequisites
 * Python 3